KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

 I have quite a few helper classes, some very useful, other a bit less but I use them all in the site.
 This kind of collection grow up as the project grow so for now it’s kind of small.

-Let's start with the basics:
+Let’s start with the basics:

 * `%clearfix` is an invisible class meant to be extended (@extend) to clear floats in an element containing only floated elements
 * `.icon-left` and `.icon-right` are used on inline icons to prevent them from sticking the text